Exploring High-Grade Lithium in the Lithium Triangle

 Terry Walker is a highly-experienced geologist and a leading expert in hydrogeology.
 He has spent over 25 years in Chile’s mining industry and is well-connected throughout the sector.

-Jose de Castro Alem—Director and Manager of Lithium Operations
+Jose de Castro Alem —Manager of Lithium Operations

 Jose de Castro Alem is a recognized pioneer in lithium brine exploration, development and production in South America.
 He brings over 20 years of lithium brine experience, as well as a significant track record in the lithium triangle, to the Company’s management team.